socrata/datasync/guides/quick-start.md

 The dataset ID is: m985-ywaw

-Enter your dataset's ID into the Dataset ID field
+Enter your dataset's ID into the Dataset ID field.

 **Choose the Publish Method ...**